NLP-Power/nlp-power.github.io/README.md

 ## Organizers

  - **Tatiana Shavrina** (AIRI, SberDevices) is a Research Project Manager in NLP at AI Research Institute, Moscow, Russia.
 Tatiana also works as a Chief Technology Expert in the Department of Experimental ML at SberDevices.
 Her research focus is on the evaluation and interpretation of the pretrained language models (LMs) training results.
- - **Valentin Malykh** (Huawei) has written his PhD thesis at Moscow Institute of Physics and Technology and defended it at Institute for Systems Programming, Russian Academy of Sciences in 2019.
-Dr. Malykh has more than 20 papers in NLP field, including publications on such conferences as NeurIPS, ACL, WSDM.
+ - **Valentin Malykh** (Huawei) has written his PhD thesis at Moscow Institute of Physics and Technology and defended it at the Institute for Systems Programming, Russian Academy of Sciences in 2019.
+Dr Malykh has more than 20 papers in the NLP field, including publications on such conferences as NeurIPS, ACL, WSDM.
 Now Valentin is employed as a senior research scientist at Huawei Noah's Ark laboratory.
- - **Ekaterina Artemova** (HSE University, Huawei) holds PostDoc position at CS Faculty, HSE and advises Noah Ark's NLP team on advanced research topics.
+ - **Ekaterina Artemova** (HSE University, Huawei) holds a PostDoc position at CS Faculty, HSE and advises Noah Ark's NLP team on advanced research topics.
 Ekaterina focuses on NLU tasks, ranging from ToD systems to IE, and creating new datasets.
- - **Vladislav Mikhailov** (SberDevices, HSE University) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices, and works as an invited lecturer in Big Data and IR School (HSE).
+ - **Vladislav Mikhailov** (SberDevices, HSE University) is an R\&D NLP Engineer in the Department of Experimental ML at SberDevices and works as an invited lecturer in Big Data and IR School (HSE).
- - **Oleg Serikov** (AIRI, HSE University)
+ - **Oleg Serikov** (AIRI, HSE University) is a pro-active NLP Researcher at AIR Institute.
+Oleg now writes his PhD thesis at HSE University, his main points of interest are transfer learning, multilingual language modelling and benchmarking.
- - **Vitaly Protasov** (AIRI)
+ - **Vitaly Protasov** (AIRI) works as an NLP Researcher at AIR Institute.
+Vitaly has a rich history of research collaborations in NLP with SkolTech, MIPT and Huawei, his main topics of interest now being transfer learning methods in benchmarking.

 ## Workshop programme